balaranjan/High-throughput-LMTO/README.md

 ### Install TB-LMTO-ASA and `htlmto` via docker container

 If you have the lmto source code (not shared in this repository) and want to setup a docker container, you may use the provided docker file.

+Note: This setup works on x86_64 and known to fail in systems with Apple Silicon.

 To setup the docker container,